Employers use alternative and temporary labour sources for numerous reasons including:

 The employer’s appeal was therefore dismissed with costs.

-As the trade unions have succeeded in curtailing the use of temporary employment services employers have lost a major means of relief from the heavy constraints of labour legislation.
-All employers, and the smaller ones in particular, need to learn, with the help of reputable labour law experts, how to continue to run profitable businesses despite the ever increasingly restrictive labour legislation.
+As the trade unions have succeeded in curtailing the use of temporary employment services, employers have lost a key means of relief from the heavy constraints of labour legislation.
+All employers, and the smaller ones, in particular, need to learn, with the help of reputable labour law experts, how to continue to run profitable businesses despite the ever increasingly restrictive labour legislation.

-To book for our 22 July seminar in Johannesburg on COMBATTING ABSENTEEISM AND LATE-COMING please contact Ronni on email@example.com or 0845217492.
+To book for our Johannesburg seminar on DEFEATING THE DANGERS OF DISMISSAL please contact Ronni on firstname.lastname@example.org or 0845217492.

 Should you need to consult a labour law specialist please email me on email@example.com to find out about an online consultation.